New feature: Use OMNIA as your backend, and build your own frontend using the framework of your choice

-After the user clicks on the sign-in link on your app, he should be redirected to the OMNIA Sign in page as shown bellow:
+After the user clicks on the sign-in link on your app, he should be redirected to the OMNIA Sign in page as shown below:

-When the user sucessfully authenticates himself on the OMNIA sign-in page, if the “require consent” option was checked in configuration, he will be presented the following page:
+When the user successfully authenticates himself on the OMNIA sign-in page, if the “require consent” option was checked in configuration, he will be presented with the following page:

-After this process is completed, the user should be redirected to your external web app, and his OMNIA information (email and API Token) should be avaliable to use.
+After this process is completed, the user should be redirected to your external web app, and his OMNIA information (email and API Token) should be available to use.